Non-Standard Choice in Matching Markets: Introduction

-\Cref{section: Application} presents an application that shows how a commonly used procedure for assigning undergraduates to university programs can be modified to accommodate non-standard choice behavior.\footnote{Such procedures are used in many countries, e.g., Brazil and China.
-See \cite{bo2020pick} for details of the mechanisms used in Brazil and China.} Publicly announced cut-offs demarcate each step of the procedure and circumvent the requirement of eliciting a rank-ordered list of programs from students.
-At each step, the cut-offs reveal the minimum score required for acceptance at each program, thus offering students a menu of programs to choose from (or switch to). \Cref{Application_Simultaneous} shows that even though the procedure offers choice menus, when programs announce cut-offs simultaneously, it takes path independent choice functions for the procedure to yield stable outcomes. \Cref{Application_Sequential} shows that requiring programs to announce their cut-offs sequentially instead of simultaneously enables the mechanism to accommodate non-standard choice behavior.
-The intuition underlying these results is rather immediate.
-Announcing cut-offs sequentially ensures that individuals decide between at most two alternatives at a time, so that no irrelevant options can distort their choices.
-The message here is that reducing the menu size in matching contexts facilitates choice and therefore benefits individuals, especially in admissions problems where comparing institutions is likely complex and non-standard choice behavior is expected.
+Lastly, we present an application that shows a dynamic mechanism used in practice can be modified to accommodate non-standard choice behavior (\Cref{section: Application}).
+Publicly announced cut-offs demarcate each step of the procedure and circumvent the requirement of eliciting a rank-ordered list of programs from students.
+At each step, the cut-offs reveal the minimum score required for acceptance at each program, thus offering students a menu of programs to choose from (or switch to). \Cref{Application_Simultaneous} shows that even though the procedure offers choice menus when programs announce cut-offs simultaneously, it takes path independent choice functions for the procedure to yield stable outcomes. \Cref{Application_Sequential} shows that requiring programs to announce their cut-offs sequentially instead of simultaneously enables the mechanism to accommodate non-standard choice behavior.
+Intuitively, announcing cut-offs sequentially ensures that individuals decide between at most two alternatives at a time, so that no irrelevant options can distort their choices.